 This policy applies to all Big Life staff, volunteers any celebrities, funders or donors that work with the group and whose work brings them into contact with Children and / or Adults that may be at risk of abuse or neglect.
-It sets out The Big Life group's procedures for safeguarding which is supplemented by procedures from each Local Authority safeguarding partnerships.
+It sets out The Big Life group's procedures for safeguarding which is supplemented by The Big Life Group policies and frameworks and procedures from each Local Authority safeguarding partnerships.